 The Realities of Duty Can Have Serious Health Consequences

-Here are just a few stressors that can put police officers at increased risk for emotional and psychological problems:
+Here are just a few stressors that can put law enforcement personnel at increased risk for emotional and psychological problems:

 - Shift work and unpredicatable schedules that impact your social life